Mother’s Day Crochet Gift Idea–Spa Set

 Included in the instructions is a soap saver.
 What’s that?!
 It’s this neat little baggy with a mesh body that you can place your favorite bar of soap into.
-This gives great exfoliation and keeps your bar of soap in it’s best form.
-Simply hang in the shower or tub to drip dry.
+This gives great exfoliation and keeps your bar of soap in its best form.
+Simply hang it in the shower or tub to drip dry.

 Yep, even the basket.
 I chose Bernat Maker Big to make the basket out of, which is 50% cotton and 50% nylon.
 Easy care makes this project even better!

 Great Idea….but what’s the price?